Morpher-io/morpher-farcaster/farcarster.md

 their Farcaster client and for notifications to be enabled (these will be enabled by default).

-Use the [addMiniApp](/docs/sdk/actions/add-frame) action while a user is using your app to prompt them to add it:
+Use the [addMiniApp](/docs/sdk/actions/add-miniapp) action while a user is using your app to prompt them to add it:

+#### Caution

+The `addMiniApp()` action only works when your app is deployed to its production domain (matching your manifest).
+It will not work with tunnel domains during development.

 #### Save the notification tokens